Future Islands: Songwriting and vocals

 In Future Islands writing process, Gerrit Welmers and William Cashion develop the music which Sam Herring responds to with the lyrics.
 Herring's sad lyrics often contrast with the upbeat mood of the music.
 He explains: "Where the songs have always been kind of upbeat and happy, the message is often melancholy.
 I like it that way, people's natural instinct is to let their guards down and dance, and then they actually let the words seep in.
 Instead of turning away from the darkness, they embrace the light and find the darkness.
 I think the opposite is true too."

-Literary influences on Herring's writing include poet Theodore Roethke—whose anthology The Far Field names Future Islands' 2017 album and includes the "In Evening Air" poem that names their 2010 album—and poet Jack Gilbert: whose poem and anthology "The Great Fires" names one of the band's songs.
+Literary influences on Herring's writing include poet Theodore Roethke—whose last book of poems The Far Field names Future Islands' 2017 album and includes the "In Evening Air" poem that names their 2010 album—and poet Jack Gilbert: whose poem and anthology "The Great Fires" names one of the band's songs.
 Herring also admitted being influenced by Italo Calvino's prose during the time he wrote the single "The Fountain".

 In the spring of 2014, Sam Herring was diagnosed with Reinke's edema.
 According to him "There's four causes.
 Acid reflux, smoking, talking too much or overuse of the vocal cords, and then chronic misuse of the vocal cords ... which is how I sing.
 So, basically, I was four for four."
 Herring started compensating for the fact that he can no longer hit certain notes by growling, which in turn became distinctive on his vocals.